What Does an HR Manager Do? (and How to Become One)

 Working in human resources management can be an excellent career path for those who have strong communication and interpersonal skills as well as conflict resolution abilities and business acumen.
 Even with an abundance of these soft skills, however, the most successful HR managers have a solid educational foundation with essential technical skills and a dedication to lifelong learning.

-If you’re interested in embarking on a career as an HR manager and leveraging your leadership skills, start with an HR management degree from Johnson & Wales University.
-We offer both a Bachelor of Science in Business Administration with a human resource management concentration and a Master of Business Administration in Human Resource Management — both of which are available online for your convenience.
+If you’re interested in embarking on a career as an HR manager and leveraging your leadership skills, start with an undergraduate or graduate degree in HR management from Johnson & Wales Online.
+We offer both a Bachelor’s in Human Resource Management and a Master of Business Administration in Human Resource Management — both of which are available online for your convenience.

 FIND YOUR PROGRAM